flatironinstitute/CryoLike/docs/source/installation.rst

 `pytorch installation guide <https://pytorch.org/get-started/locally/>`_.
 For detailed installation of ``finufft`` and ``cufinufft``, please refer to `the official FINUFFT website <https://finufft.readthedocs.io/en/latest/>`_.
+Some environments recommend using the ``--system-site-packages`` flag with the virtual environment; if in doubt, consult your local system administrator.

-To install the CryoLike Python library itself, clone the repository and run the following command in the ``/python`` directory of the repository:
+Next, install the CryoLike Python library itself.
+Clone the repository and run the following command in the ``/python`` directory of the repository:

 .. code-block:: console